DGAP-Public Voting Rights: Deutsche Lufthansa AG (english) () | aktiencheck.de

 b.1.
 Instruments according to Sec.
 25 para.
 1 No. 1 WpHG

-Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Securities Open 19643389 4.19 % Lending Total 19643389 4.19 %
+Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Lent N/A N/A 559839 0.12 % Securities Total 559839 0.12 %

 b.2.
 Instruments according to Sec.
 25 para.
 1 No. 2 WpHG